microsoft/fastseq/examples/EL-attention/README.md

 ## Results

 Speed is benchmarked on a V100 GPU with 16GB memory.
 We choose batch size based on the maximum batch size that can fit in memory.
+The speed number list in this paper is the model inference time which not including the model loading time and the postprocess time.

 **Inference Speed by Beam Search**
 |Model | Parameter <br> Number | Task |  Multi-Head Attention <br> fp16 (fp32) |  EL-Attention <br> fp16 (fp32) |  Speed Up Ratio <br> fp16 (fp32) |